alekkiq/weather-application/README.md

 # weather-application
 Application that transforms pre-given json data to a chart, theme being monthly weathers.
-School project which was done in groups.
+School project which was done in randomized groups.

 What was this project about?
 - Working as a group